digithree/readable-only-web/README.md

 The only form elements allowed are the search and go to URL bars that appear on this page and are added to the search page results at the top.

+*NEW:* Media Bias/Fact Check article publisher search integration into article metadata header section if publisher can be detected.
+Continues to route through ROW and is a separate link, MB/FC is not queries automatically.

 #### Adapters

 Some webpages will need an additional click through or some custom webpage cleaning to make it work with the Readability transformer.
 The following is a list of supported adapters: